-- IGE/GL/5 Edition 2: the IGEM recommended advice on the procedures for the management and control of new works, modifications and repairs to all plant or systems associated with the supply of natural gas. - NGN/PM/G/17: the Gas Distributor's Management Procedure which applies to the management and control of new works, modifications or repairs to assets utilised for the transportation, distribution and metering of gas) of the elements of the unit that will be adopted by the distributor.
+- IGE/GL/5 Edition 2: the IGEM recommended advice on the procedures for the management and control of new works, modifications and repairs to all plant or systems associated with the supply of natural gas. - NGN/PM/G/17: the Gas Distributor's Management Procedure which applies to the management of new works, modifications and repairs incorporating commissioning, operational and asset acceptance.